Organization & Leadership

 Wing Leadership Team Bios

 Maj.
-Aaron Newman is the chief of staff of Civil Air Patrol's National Capital Wing.
-He previously served as the commander of Arlington Composite Squadron.
+Aaron Newman is the vice commander of Civil Air Patrol's National Capital Wing.
+He previously served as the wing chief of staff and the commander of Arlington Composite Squadron.
 He has also served as the director of information technology for CAP's Middle East Region (now Mid-Atlantic Region) and continues to assist the region headquarters when needed.

-Maj.
 Newman is an active participant in the emergency services programs for the wing both as an aircrew member and as a radio communications professional.
 He has been recognized for his leadership in serving as course director for a CAP Squadron Leadership School, as an instructor for a CAP Corporate Learning Course, and as project officer for the Civil Air Patrol Annual Memorial Ceremony.
-He also led a successful effort to modernize the website and email services for the Middle East Region headquarters.
+He also led a successful effort to modernize the website and email services for the region headquarters.

-Maj.
 Newman joined Civil Air Patrol in September 2011.
 Outside of the organization, he is a principal data scientist and program manager with Whiteboard Federal.
-He lives in Alexandria, Virginia, with his wife and daughter.

 Command Chief: Chief Master Sgt.
 Freddie Perry